vuexyz/vuexyz/docs/rendering.md

 Most frontend creative coding libraries _(like p5.js or pixi.js)_ handle rendering for you.
 Typically, they provide a `draw` function that gets called every frame and any code you write gets drawn to a canvas element.

 VueXYZ is different in that regard, as it doesn't draw anything or modify the DOM in any way.
-Instead, each composable returns data.
+Instead, each composable returns' data.
 It's up to you to decide how to render that it.

 But even with this approach, sometimes it's useful to visualize primitives.
-For that purpose, all primitives return reactive properties to make it painless to render them to SVG or canvas.
+For that purpose, all primitives return reactive properties to make it painless to render them to SVG, canvas, and even in 3D.

-## svgPath
+## `svgPath`

 All primitives within VueXYZ return an `svgPath` member.
 This string represents an SVG path.
 For example: